 Upgrade to an easier payment experience for Korean customers

-Korean payment methods like KakaoPay and Naver Pay will appear as individual options at checkout, providing a smoother payment experience for Korean customers.
-The previous customer experience is being deprecated, so you may need to make changes to your integration.
+Korean payment methods like KakaoPay and Naver Pay now appear as individual options at checkout, providing a smoother payment experience for Korean customers.
+The previous customer experience is now deprecated.

 What's new?